chinamike65/hugo-tuolesi/content/book2/book2en.md

 There is no retreat between the moments of the wonderful path praised by the Buddha

-Guru Yoga Guru Yoga
+**Guru Yoga**

-Everyone please listen to the bodhicitta!
+Everyone please generate bodhicitta!

 Today we are going to talk about Guru Yoga.

 There is a forward practice in Tantra.
-First, you must recite the Four Refugees 100,000 times, then recite the Guru Yoga 100,000 times, then make the Mantra 100,000 times, and then practice the Vajrasattva 100,000 times.
+First, you must recite the Four Refuges 100,000 times, then recite the Guru Yoga 100,000 times, then make the Mandala 100,000 times, and then practice the Vajrasattva 100,000 times.

-The four preliminaries, plus the prostration 100,000 times is the five preliminaries, plus one hundred thousand times around the pagoda, the six preliminaries, plus the offering of 100,000 cups of water, the seventh preliminaries, and the 100,000 elimination of karma The fire offering (Vajra emptiness fire offering), the eight additions, plus the printing of 100,000 Buddha statues, the nine additions, plus the offering of 100,000 lamps, is called the ten additions.
+The four preliminaries, plus the prostration 100,000 times is the five preliminaries, plus one hundred thousand times around the pagoda, the six preliminaries, plus the offering of 100,000 cups of water, the seventh preliminaries, and the 100,000 elimination of karma

+The fire offering (Vajra emptiness fire offering), the eight additions, plus the printing of 100,000 Buddha statues, the nine additions, plus the offering of 100,000 lamps, is called the ten additions.

-If you can practice the ten plus actions, you will have a firmer foundation for practicing the Dharma.
+If you can practice the ten additional actions, you will have a firmer foundation for practicing the Dharma.

-Usually it is very important to practice four additional lines.
+Usually it is very important to practice four additional actions.

 Guru Yoga is the most important one in the forward movement, and this forward movement is very important.

 Guru Yoga means the visualization that the Guru and the Buddha are indistinguishable.

-There are several aspects to be understood in the practice of Guru Yoga: the guru, the invitation to Tsongkhapa, the seven-branch offering method, the prayer of Tsongkhapa, integration, and praise.
+There are several aspects to be understood in the practice of Guru Yoga: the guru, the invitation to Tsongkhapa, the seven-point mandala offering, the prayer of Tsongkhapa, integration, and praise.

 1. Guru